Olical/cljs-test-runner/README.md

 There is a known issue with `:whitespace`, I just haven't invested the time into working out what it is.
 For now, stick to `:none`, `:simple` or `:advanced`, the original issue for optimisation levels breaking things is [#16][].

+## Bundle target
+The new [bundle][] target requires a 2-step process for compilation.
+One for building an `index.js` consumable by bundlers like webpack, and a second step for actually running the bundler.
+This requires you to specify 2 different targets.

+In essence, this requires you to include the following in your `doo.edn`:

+`{:output-to "resources/public/js/main.js"}`

+Your CLJS compiler options should be according to the standard guide.

 ## Gotchas

 ### Paths